niklases/PyPEF/README.md

 Note that the package [Ray](https://github.com/ray-project/ray) which we use for parallelizing sequence encoding and model validation of AAindices on the test set, is in beta status for [Windows](https://docs.ray.io/en/latest/installation.html#windows-support).

-Now, after installing required packages, you should be able to directly run pypef in your preferred command-line interface (see running example).
+Now, after installing required packages, you should be able to directly run pypef in the command-line interface.

-To run the tutorial after installing required packages either from the conda YAML environment file, the TEXT requirement file, or after installing packages using the pip version of PyPEF, you have to open a Jupyter Notebook.
+To run the tutorial after installing required packages either from the conda YAML environment file, the TEXT requirement file, or after installing packages using the pip version of PyPEF, open a Jupyter Notebook.
 If you have installed Anaconda, Jupyter Notebook and other commonly used packages for scientific computing and data science should be already installed in Python.
 If not, you can also install Jupyter via `python3 -m pip install ipython jupyter`.
-To use the pypef environment as kernel inside the Jupyter Notebook, you need to install the ipykernel:
+To use the pypef environment as a specified kernel inside the Jupyter Notebook, you need to install ipykernel and set the kernel name:

 ```
 python3 -m pip install ipykernel